sktime/sktime/GOVERNANCE.rst

 at any point during the discussion.

 -  The vote will conclude 5 days excluding weekends from the call for the vote.
 -  Votes are voluntary.
 Abstentions are allowed.
-You can abstain by simply not casting a vote.
+Core developers can abstain by simply not casting a vote.
 -  All votes are a binary vote: for or against accepting the proposed changes.
 -  Votes are casts as comments: +1 (approval) or -1 (rejection).
+-  Votes are cast publicly, in the location of the proposed change.

 For all types of changes, except appointments, votes take place on the related public issue or pull request.
 The winning condition is a 2/3